mahavedalla/mahavedalla/docs/questions/citta/what-is-the-citta.md

-# What is the citta?
+Question: What is the citta?
 Category: Citta
 Sutta References: -
 Date Entered: March 18, 2025